como-usar-vlc-en-raspberry-pi

 • Subtitles and Audio: Supports multiple subtitle and audio tracks, making it easy to play content in different languages.

-For more information on advanced settings and VLC plugins, check the official Kodi documentation.
+For more information about advanced configuration and VLC add-ons, consult the official Kodi documentation.

 Installing VLC on Raspberry Pi

-To install VLC on our Raspberry Pi, we first ensure that the system is up to date before starting the installation.
-For that, we run these commands:
+To install VLC on our Raspberry Pi, we first make sure the system is updated before starting the installation.
+To do this, we run these commands:

 Then, to install VLC, we use the following command in the terminal: